Nepal Davis Cup team

 The Nepal men's national tennis team represents Nepal in international men's tennis competition in the Davis Cup, governed by the International Tennis Federation (ITF).
 The team is administered by the Nepal Tennis Association, the governing body for tennis in Nepal.

 History

-Nepal made its debut in the Davis Cup in 2023, competing in the Asia/Oceania Zone Group V. The initial campaign took place in Bahrain, where the team finished 7th out of 10 nations.
+Nepal made its debut in the Davis Cup in 2023, competing in the Asia/Oceania Zone Group V. The initial campaign took place in Bahrain, where the team finished 7th out of 10 nations.On October 25, Abhishek Bastola made history by becoming the first Nepali to win a Davis Cup match for Nepal, defeating Qatar’s #1 player, Mubarak Al-Harrasi, 7–6(2), 7–6(7).

 In 2024, Nepal returned with an improved lineup and achieved promotion to Asia/Oceania Zone Group IV after defeating Bahrain 2–0 in the playoff round.
 This marked a significant milestone in Nepal’s tennis development.

 Current team (2025)

 As of 2025, the following players have represented Nepal in Davis Cup competition: